Common Aluminum Wiring Problems in BC Homes

 Aluminum wiring problems in BC occur when the wiring isn't properly used or has not been properly installed with the right conductors or receptacles.
 This is particularly true in the branch circuits of a home — circuits that lead to your outlets, switches, and electrical appliances.
 Aluminum tends to oxidize and studies have shown that aluminum wiring problems make it 55 times more probable that a fire hazard condition will be present.

 As a result, in BC, aluminum wiring was banned for use in branch circuits of homes.
-Almost all insurance companies now require electrical safety inspections by licensed, professional electricians before an insurance policy sale or renewal in older homes where aluminum wiring is (or could be) present.
+Almost all insurance companies now require electrical safety inspections by licensed, professional electricians before an insurance policy sale or renewal in older homes where the aluminum wiring is (or could be) present.

 How to Identify Aluminum Wiring?